 The student will learn examinations in the Radiographic Procedures classes.
 The clinical laboratory setting is for demonstration and practice of the examination learned in Radiographic Procedures.
-The student will be evaluated in the laboratory on each examination and must obtain a mastery of minimum 80%.
+The student will be evaluated in the laboratory on each examination and must obtain a mastery of minimum 85%.
 Laboratory competencies do not count towards the student's total clinical competency exams.

 2. Clinical participation (clinical proficiency) consists of the observation, assistance, and performance phase of Clinical Experience.
-This area is where the student will perfect and expand his/her Clinical Experience.
-In clinical participation, the student will be evaluated at the end of each clinical rotation by the registered radiographer to whom he/she is assigned.
+This area is where the student will perfect and expand their Clinical Experience.
+In clinical participation, the student will be evaluated at the end of each clinical rotation by the registered radiographer to whom they are assigned.

-3. Category Competencies
+3. Clinical Competencies

-Once the student has successfully completed the laboratory and clinical participation, the student is eligible to request a Clinical Competency Evaluation in which he/she will demonstrate his/her skill and competency in that particular category of radiographic examinations.
-The categories are listed within this chapter in the Imaging Procedures List.
+Once the student has successfully completed the laboratory and clinical participation, the student is eligible to request a Clinical Competency in which they will demonstrate their skill and competency in that particular category of radiographic examinations.